 Who: Minnesota Wilderness vs. St. Cloud Norsemen

-Where: Friday at Northwoods Credit Union Arena, Cloquet, MN; Saturday at Municipal Athletic Complex, St. Cloud, MN
+Where: Friday night at Northwoods Credit Union Arena, Cloquet, MN; Saturday night at Municipal Athletic Complex, St. Cloud, MN

 Media: All of the action can be seen on Hockeytv.com.

 Last weekend: St. Cloud’s last game was Nov.
 23 when it hosted the Austin Bruins.
 The Norsemen lost their third straight game, 3-0.